ODOT-PTS/node-gtfs-ride/README.md

 `gtfs-ride` is a command-line utility for creating [GTFS-Ride](https://www.gtfsride.org) formatted data.
 GTFS-Ride is a format for storing transit ridership data.
 It takes two inputs: a GTFS file and Automated Passenger Counter (APC) data and exports GTFS-Ride data.

+`gtfs-ride` can import APC data in the following ways:

+* From a local CSV file
+* From a CSV file available at a URL
+* From the Swiftly API

 ## Supported APC data formats

 Currently, `gtfs-ride` works for ridership data in the following APC data formats: